Wells St Andrew: 19th and 20th centuries

 Its population was recorded by national censuses carried out from 1801 to 1931, and during this period was generally between 300 and 400 residents.

-Wells St Andrew became a civil parish in 1866 which subsequently merged in 1933 with Wells St Cuthbert In to form the present-day civil parish of Wells, which covers all of the city; local government for Wells in this period was provided largely by Wells Municipal Borough.
+Wells St Andrew became a civil parish in 1866, on 1 April the parish was abolished and merged with Wells St Cuthbert In to form the present-day civil parish of Wells, which covers all of the city; local government for Wells in this period was provided largely by Wells Municipal Borough.
+In 1931 the parish had a population of 290.

 Present-day

 The area of the former liberty retains a distinct character within the present-day city of Wells, and is still largely owned by the diocese, though with many areas open to the public (including the Bishop's Palace and gardens).
 Through the northern part are streets named The Liberty (historically "North Liberty") and East Liberty.
 Ordnance Survey 1:25,000 maps continue to label the area with "St Andrew".